liorgrossman/darkness/README.md

 <img alt="Darkness Logo" src="https://raw.githubusercontent.com/liorgrossman/darkness/master/assets/documentation/darkness-icon-48px.png?v=2" align="left" style="padding: 0 10px 5px 0; background-color: transparent">

-**Darkness** is a browser extension for Chrome and Firefox that provides **dark themes** for many popular websites, such as Google, Facebook, Gmail and YouTube.
+**Darkness** is a browser extension that provides **dark themes** for many popular websites, such as Google, Facebook, Gmail and YouTube.

 Using dark themes reduces the eye strain and fatigue caused by a bright screen, helps you sleep faster and better at night, and generally makes you awesome!